 The Difference Between a Plastic Surgeon and Cosmetic Surgeon

 One of the biggest misconceptions that people have about plastic and cosmetic surgeons is that they mean the same thing.
-While both types of surgeons are able to perform cosmetic surgeries, only a plastic surgeon has extensive training to handle issues related to physical trauma, congenital abnormalities, developmental abnormalities.
-Cosmetic surgeons can only address aesthetic issues, whereas a plastic surgeon can address both aesthetic and functional issues.
+While both types of surgeons are able to perform cosmetic surgeries, only a plastic surgeon has extensive training to handle issues related to physical trauma, congenital abnormalities, and developmental abnormalities.
+Cosmetic surgeons can only address aesthetic issues, whereas plastic surgeons can address both aesthetic and functional issues.

 When a patient comes to San Jose plastic surgeon Dr. Churukian, they can be assured they are working with a plastic surgeon who has extensive experience in both aesthetic and functional surgeries.
 Dr. Churukian has more than two decades of experience and is board certified by the American Board of Plastic Surgery, as well as a member of the American Society of Plastic Surgeons, the American Society of Aesthetic Plastic Surgery, the California Society of Plastic Surgeons, and the San Jose Surgical Society.

 Many people shy away from even looking into any kind of plastic surgery because they fear it will be too expensive.
 Although that may have been true at one time, today there are a number of different non-surgical procedures that can achieve similar results as actual surgery.
 Not only are these options less expensive than surgery, since they are non-invasive, but there is also almost no recovery time to speak off, so patients can continue going to work, social events, etc., immediately following the procedures.